ndangelo/type/_posts/blog/2016-06-29-rtl-wordpress-with-sass.markdown

 I’ve created a GitHub repo for this article’s WordPress theme and [you can check out the code here](https://github.com/aspirethemes/wordpress-rtl-with-gulp).

+You can check the WordPress theme for this article on [Github](https://github.com/aspirethemes/wordpress-rtl-with-gulp).

 ## Conclusion

-Gulp makes the development process much more easier than before, not only compiling Sass to CSS, or generating the RTL file, but for many other tasks like CSS autoprefixing, JavaScript validation, watching files and much more, and I highly recommend to add it to your development arsenal.
+Gulp makes the development process much easier than before, not only compiling Sass to CSS, or generating the RTL file, but for many other tasks like CSS auto-prefixing, JavaScript validation, watching files and much more, and I highly recommend to add it to your development arsenal.

+Have you tried to work and generate WordPress `rtl.css` file before, what was your experience?
+If you use Gulp in your development workflow, which plugins do you use regularly and recommend?